ONE DEMOCRATIC STATE,

 The “One Democratic State” Initiative has no employees.
 Although we occasionally require a freelancer’s services for a task, we are all volunteers, which helps keep expenses to a bare minimum.
 We cover these expenses from our personal funds and from donations.
 We do not accept donations from political movements or states.

-If you share our vision for a democratic state in Palestine, we welcome your donation, but most of all, we urge you to declare your support for it by signing up, and by checking the “I might be able to help” box to take part in the initiative—There’s tons to be done, and you can make a difference.
+If you share our vision for a democratic state in Palestine, we welcome your donation, but most of all, we urge you to declare your support for it by signing up, and by checking the “I might be able to help” box to take part in our efforts—There’s tons to be done, and you can make a difference.

 Sign up to keep updated and express your support